jtn-ms/handy/README.md

 # handi(handy)

-This repo is made and maintained according to 'one-click' idea of the author.
+This repository is create and maintained according to 'one-click' idea of the author.
 It contains some frequently-used functions.
 All you have to do is to just call the corresponding function.
 It will save your time and your energy for minor jobs.